lydavid/MusicSearch/docs/automated_internal_release.md

 ## `check`

-Because GitHub Actions (GHA) does not support early exit at the time of writing, I use this workaround to exit early: https://github.com/actions/runner/issues/662#issuecomment-1372855726.
+Because GitHub Actions (GHA) does not support early exit at the time of writing, we use this workaround to exit early: https://github.com/actions/runner/issues/662#issuecomment-1372855726.

 ```yml
       - name: Determine whether to exit early based on previous commit